ding-lab/TinDaisy/docs/processing_description.v2.6.md

-# TinDaisy2 workflow v2.5
+# TinDaisy2 workflow v2.6

-Description of parameters in TinDaisy2 v2.5 pipeline.
+Description of parameters in TinDaisy2 v2.6 pipeline.
 [See here for more general information about TinDaisy2.](https://github.com/ding-lab/TinDaisy)

+## Versions
+* v2.6 Adding staging of BAMs.
+Does not affect results
-v2.5 pipeline uses `cwl/workflows/tindaisy2.cwl` workflow
+* v2.5 pipeline uses `cwl/workflows/tindaisy2.cwl` workflow

 ## General filter parameters